trendct-data/occupation-wages-states/stories/story_LA.md

 Its lowest-paying jobs include <span class='occ_title_em'>food preparation workers</span>, <span class='occ_title_em'>waiters and waitresses</span>, and <span class='occ_title_em'>gaming dealers</span>.
 After adjusting for cost of living, those occupational groups make $19,595,  $21,018, and  $19,300, respectively.

-<span class='occ_title_em'>Psychiatrists</span> have seen the largest decline in wages.
-Between 1999 and 2015, the adjusted median annual salary dropped from $-1 to $136,900.
-That's a change of about -13,690,100 percent.
+<span class='occ_title_em'>Health diagnosing and treating practitioners, all other</span> have seen the largest decline in wages.
+Between 2004 and 2015, the adjusted median annual salary dropped from $118,475 to $56,450.
+That's a change of about -52 percent.

 Meanwhile, <span class='occ_title_em'>arbitrators, mediators, and conciliators</span> saw the sharpest increase in wages in Louisiana.
 Income went up 180.93 percent between 2004 and 2015 from $19,068 to $53,570.

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category inLouisianawas among <span class='occ_title_em'>Correctional officers and jailers</span>.
-In 1999, there were -1 employees.
-But by 2015, that figure declined 848100 percent to 8,480.
+The biggest decline for any job category in Louisiana was among <span class='occ_title_em'>Metal workers and plastic workers, all other</span>.
+In 2006, there were 1,250 employees.
+But by 2015, that figure declined 96 percent to 50.

-The jobs that had gained the most employees was railroad brake, signal, and switch operators.
-There were 1,675 percent more workers in 2015 as compared to 1999.
-Overall, the total number of workers grew from 40 to 710 in Louisiana.
+The jobs that had gained the most employees was entertainers and performers, sports and related workers, all other.
+There were 6,625 percent more workers in 2015 as compared to 1999.
+Overall, the total number of workers grew from 40 to 2,690 in Louisiana.